-Wilt, droop and brittle branches are true signs of an ailing bonsai.
-Whether it is has been neglected or infected, a dying bonsai requires immediate attention if you intend on saving it.
+Wilt, droop and brittle branches are true signs of an ailing bonsai, and it can take some time to revive a dying bonsai tree.
+Whether it has been neglected or infected, a dying bonsai requires immediate attention if you intend on saving it.
 Not every bonsai can be saved from a dying state, but with some care and attention, your bonsai may have a chance.
+Once you revive your bonsai, follow the basic care processes carefully to keep your houseplant healthy.

 Look to see if the cambiums of the cut areas are green and fairly healthy.
 Expect for your bonsai to recover if the cambium is healthy as this shows that the tree is still viable.
 Do not panic if the cambiums in some areas are dry while others are not.